-South Crofty Mine Level Plans: The information on this page has been written by my friend Dr Nick LeBoutillier and reproduced here with his permission.
+South Crofty Mine Level Plans: The information on this page was written by my late friend Dr Nick LeBoutillier and reproduced here with his permission.

-Between 1993 and 1998 South Crofty Mine worked stopes between the 260 fathom level and the 445 fathom level.
-The main working levels were 400, 420 and 445, with their respective sublevels on a number of lodes.
-Some work was carried out below 260 fm (Tincroft South Lode), on and below 290 fm (Pryce’s Lode, Dolcoath South Lode), 315 fm (Dolcoath South Lode), 340 fm (Dolcoath South Lode, Prospect A Lode and NPZ (335 fm in Robinson’s section)), 360 fm (No:8 Lode, Pegmatite Zone, NPZ, Dolcoath North Lode) and 380 fm (No:4 Lode, NPZ); but the lower levels were the main focus of production.
-Below 400 fm, the main production lodes were the Roskear A, B (hangingwall) and D Lodes, No:4 Lode, No:8 Lode and Providence Lode.
+Between 1993 and 1998 South Crofty worked stopes between the 260fm and the 445fm level.
+The main working levels were 400, 420 and 445fm, with their respective sublevels on a number of lodes.
+Also, some work was carried out below 260fm (Tincroft South Lode), on and below 290fm (Pryce’s Lode, Dolcoath South Lode), 315fm (Dolcoath South Lode), 340fm (Dolcoath South Lode, Prospect A Lode and NPZ (335fm in Robinson’s section)), 360fm (No:8 Lode, Pegmatite Zone, NPZ, Dolcoath North Lode) and 380fm (No:4 Lode, NPZ).
+However the lower levels were the main focus of production.

 The mine grid was aligned along the main lode strike (roughly 067 degrees) with the main datum point at Robinson’s Shaft (Mine Grid 0m (E/W), 10000m N).
 Elevations were based on a datum level some 2000m below Deep Adit Level.
-This system was used for all of the mine with the exception of the North Pool Zones (NPZ), a complex area of en-echelon lodes, pegmatites and replacement bodies, that had a markedly different strike and their own localised grid.
+This system was used for all of the mine, but with the exception of the North Pool Zones (NPZ), a complex area of en-echelon lodes, pegmatites and replacement bodies.
+Because these had a markedly different strike and their own localised grid.